-"Upon losing Brad Underwood [to the head coaching position at Stephen F. Austin in April] the decision to promote Matt Figger to associate head coach was an easy one," Martin said about Figger's promotion.
+"Upon losing Brad Underwood [to the head coaching position at Stephen F. Austin in April] the decision to promote Matt Figger to associate head coach was an easy one," Martin said about Figger's promotion in August 2013.
 "Matt has been with me from day one at Kansas State, and he is as ready as anyone can be to take on head coaching duties.
 I'm excited for what he brings to our program every single day, and he'll remain responsible for the same things that he has done up to this point.
 I just want everyone to understand and know - players, and everyone who is around us - that Matt is ready to take on the challenge of being a head coach."

 Figger, who was promoted to KSU's recruiting coordinator in June 2011, played a key role in the development of the Kansas State program, as the team posted 20-win seasons and advanced to the postseason, with four trips to the NCAA Tournament, in each of his five seasons at KSU.
 Figger brings over 20 years of coaching experience in various levels of the college ranks to the South Carolina sidelines.